randruc/Lazuli/README.md

 targeting AVR microcontrollers.
 It allows to program and run multiple independent tasks in a real-time context on AVR microcontrollers.
+In its basic configuration, Lazuli RTOS has a low memory footprint (< 4 kilobytes of ROM, < 200 bytes of static RAM).
+Lazuli RTOS can be used to develop embedded applications or firmwares that have strong real-time constraints or demand multitasking, on minimal hardware.

 AVR MCUs are widely used in embedded, industrial devices and applications, and are also known to be used on Arduino boards.